NCSU-High-Powered-Rocketry-Club/AirbrakesV2/README.md

 ## Pi Usage

-_There are libraries that only fully work when running on the Pi (gpiozero, mscl), so if you're having trouble importing them locally, program the best you can and test your changes on the pi._
+_There are libraries that only fully work when running on the Pi (gpiozero, mscl, picamera2), so if you're having trouble importing them locally, program the best you can and test your changes on the pi._

 ### Connecting to the Pi (SSH)